iam-veeramalla/devops-interview-preparation-guide/README.md

 ## Goal and Aim

 The goal of this repository is to create a common point of reference where DevOps aspirants can find interview questions, experiences, and scenario-based questions and answers from various companies and roles.
 We aim to foster a supportive and engaging community that helps individuals in their journey to becoming successful DevOps professionals.

+## Folder Structure

+The repository is organized into folders based on different DevOps categories:

+- DevOps with AWS
+- DevOps with Azure
+- DevOps with GCP
+- DevOps without Cloud
+- DevOps with SRE

+## Code of Conduct

+To maintain a friendly and inclusive environment, we have established a [Code of Conduct](CODE_OF_CONDUCT.md).
+We expect all contributors and users to adhere to these guidelines while participating in discussions and contributing to the repository.

 ## How to Contribute